 I probably got more from reading this book because I discussed it with my friend Margreet as we read.
 And maybe because I kept thinking that someone I can remember (even though Inez died when I was three) was alive during the greatest volcanic explosion of modern times.
 Rated: 10 of 10, couldn't put it down.

-I wrote about Krakatoa again after the eruption of the volcano in Island whose ash wreaked havoc with air travel in April 2010.
+I wrote about Krakatoa again after the eruption of the volcano in Iceland whose ash wreaked havoc with air travel in April 2010.
 Click here to read that post.